Nathan-Butler7/vpn-setup-usage/README.md

 6. Changed IP address location.

-- Go onto https://whatismyipaddress.com/ and observe how your IP addresses have changed.
+- Go to https://whatismyipaddress.com/ and observe how your IP addresses have changed.

 ![image](https://github.com/user-attachments/assets/02f15157-7fde-47a0-aa54-076261400793)

-- Try browsing to Google, Disney, Netflix, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server.
+- Try browsing Google, Disney, Netflix, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server.
 For example, the language or URL may be different.

 ![image](https://github.com/user-attachments/assets/b8c8a39d-fe22-4565-8e8d-1445873a2082)